nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 The database development team has already taken a stab at the [ERD for this project](https://drawsql.app/nss-2/diagrams/rare-v1).
 You will use this to start building the project.

+1. Create a plan, issue tickets, milestones and/or a project board with all the work you plan to complete as a team
+2. Ensure that you have detailed user stories and acceptance criteria on each ticket
+3. Complete the work

 ---

 <details>